Voting by Mail

 Illinois now allows you to apply for permanent vote by mail status.
 This means the Kendall County Clerk will automatically send you a ballot for every election!
 The Kendall County Democrats strongly recommend that every voter in Kendall apply for permanent vote by mail status.

 Request your mail in ballot using the links below.
-You can electronically request a mail-in-ballot for only the March 19th election.
-You can also electronically request permanent vote-by-mail status.
-You can only request permanent vote-by-mail status using the print-and-mail method, it is not possible to mail in a request for only a March 19th ballot.
+You can request a mail-in-ballot for only the April 1, 2025 election.
+You can also request permanent vote-by-mail status.
+You must fill out the form and mail or drop the form off in-person at the Clerk’s office.

 WHAT YOU NEED TO KNOW

-• If you do not want to mail your ballot, you can drop the ballot off yourself using the drop box outside the Kendall County Clerk’s office: 111 W. Fox Street in Yorkville.
+If you do not want to mail your ballot, you can drop the ballot off yourself using the drop box in front of the Kendall County Clerk’s office: 502 S. Main Street in Yorkville.
 You do not need to enter the building.

 Step-by-step instructions for voting by mail: